pichim/PES_Board/docs/markdown/ir_sensor.md

 # Infrared Distance Sensor

 The analog distance sensor is equipped with an IR diode and uses triangulation to measure distances.
 Using infrared technology, it calculates distances by measuring angles (indirectly).
 This device emits infrared light, observes reflections, and provides real-time distance measurements.
-Valuable for tasks requiring distance determination, it serves as a cheap and simple solution for applications where you need to measure the distance.
+Valuable for tasks requiring distance determination, it serves as a cheap and simple solution for applications where you need to measure distance.

 ><b>How does it work?</b><br>
->Very briefly infrared sensors work on the principle of reflected light waves.
-Infrared light reflected from objects or sent from an infrared remote or beacon.
+>Very briefly, infrared sensors work on the principle of reflected light waves.
+Infrared light is reflected from objects or sent from an infrared remote or beacon.
 Infrared sensors can be used to measure distance or proximity.
 The reflected light is detected and then an estimate of the distance between the sensor and the object is calculated.
 The following is a simple representation of the principle of operation:
 ><p align="center">
 >    <img src="../images/how-infrared-sensors-work.png" alt="how_IR_works" width="450"/> </br>
 >    <i> Working principle </i>